Distributed Multi-User Secret Sharing: DSSPs with Nearly Optimal and Optimal Storage Overhead

-In this section, we show how to construct DSSPs with optimal storage overhead.
-To this end, we propose methods to construct random seeds for each user by utilizing the secret shares of other users while guaranteeing the security condition.
-This is done in such a way that no external randomness is required and hence, the total size of data to be stored on storage nodes is equal to the total size of secrets.
-Consequently, this provides the optimal storage overhead of one.
-Furthermore, this method can be applied to the communication-efficient DSSP constructed in Section \ref{sec:four} thereby providing DSSPs that are optimal in terms of both communication complexity and storage overhead.
+In this section, two schemes are proposed towards constructing DSSPs with optimal storage overhead while providing weak secrecy.
+In the first scheme, a few number of random symbols are used as external \textit{random seed} for the code construction.
+Consequently, the storage overhead is slightly greater than one which is shown to be the minimum achievable storage overhead.
+Hence, the first scheme is referred to as the DSSP with \emph{nearly optimal} storage overhead.
+Then, the first scheme is modified in order to construct DSSPs with storage overhead equal to one which is optimal.
+However, the DSSP with nearly optimal SO offers a better encoding complexity and latency than the one with optimal SO, as we will se later in Section\,\ref{subA}.
+In the second scheme, we extract the \textit{random seed} needed in the first scheme from the secret shares of a few users, while ensuring that the weak secrecy condition, specified in \eqref{sec-con}, is still guaranteed.
+In the resulting protocol, no external randomness is required, and hence, the total size of data to be stored on storage nodes is equal to the total size of secrets.
+This shows that the minimum achievable storage overhead is one and the second scheme achieves it.
+Furthermore, the developed method is applied to communication-optimal DSSPs constructed in Section\,\ref{sec:four}, thereby providing DSSPs that have both the optimal communication complexity and the optimal storage overhead under the weak secrecy constraint.